scook-valorem/bot-in-a-day/bot.md

 Now that our bot service is ready, we can create a bot using the service.

-1. On the **resource** blade, choose the programming language that you want to use to develop your bot.
+1. On the **Bot Service** blade, choose the programming language that you want to use to develop your bot.

 	![language](./media/azure-bot-service-coding-language.png)